expo/expo/docs/pages/tutorial/layout.md

 ## Step 7: Enhance the reusable button component

-The "Choose a photo" button requires different styling than the "Use this photo" button, so we will add a new button theme that will allow us to apply a `primary` theme.
+The "Choose a photo" button requires different styling than the "Use this photo" button, so we will add a new button theme prop that will allow us to apply a `primary` theme.

-This button also has an icon before the label. [`@expo/vector-icons` library](/guides/icons/#expovector-icons) provides icons from popular icon sets such as Ionicons, Feather, FontAwesome, MaterialCommunityIcons and so on.
-To load and display the icon on the button, let's use `<FontAwesome>` from the library.
+This button also has an icon before the label. <LinkBase href="/guides/icons/#expovector-icons" openInNewTab>`@expo/vector-icons` library</LinkBase> provides icons from popular icon sets.
+To load and display the icon on the button, let's use `FontAwesome` from the library.

 Modify **Button.js** to add the following code snippet: